-It can be a scary moment when you glance at your little one across the room and realize she has put something small in her mouth.
+It can be a scary moment when you glance at your little one across the room and realize they've put something small in their mouth.
 Other times, it's not clear if your child has swallowed something.
 You may notice a small item missing, or your child may also start experiencing telltale signs.

 The most common way parents can tell if their child has swallowed something is by acute symptoms, such as sudden drooling, vomiting, coughing or chest pain.

 Take your child to an emergency room for an exam if:

 - You see your child swallow a button battery, magnet or sharp object

 - You think your child swallowed a foreign object and your child complains of acute, serious symptoms such as: